 Clear boundaries of confidentiality will be communicated though not all information is confidential.
 Confidential information is information of some sensitivity, which is not already lawfully in the public domain or readily available from another public source, and which has been shared in a relationship where the person giving the information understood that it would not be shared with others.
 For example, a teacher may know that one of her learners has a parent who misuses drugs.
 That is information of some sensitivity but may not be confidential if it is widely known or it has been shared with the teacher in circumstances where the person understood it would be shared with others.
 If however it is shared with the teacher by the learner in a counselling session, for example, it would be confidential.

-The duty of confidentiality owed to children and vulnerable adults is not absolute and confidential information can and should be disclosed in order to protect the child or vulnerable adult or another individual child or vulnerable adult from harm.
+The duty of confidentiality owed to children and adults at risk is not absolute and confidential information can and should be disclosed in order to protect the child or adults at risk or another individual child or adult at risk from harm.